shreyansh2k5/MiniFlyout/README.md

 MiniFlyout 🎵

-MiniFlyout is a sleek, native-feeling media controller widget for Windows 11.
-Built with C# and .NET 10, it integrates seamlessly into your taskbar, providing beautiful and non-intrusive controls for your system's currently playing media (Spotify, YouTube, Windows Media Player, etc.).
+MiniFlyout is a sleek, native-feeling media controller widget for Windows 10 and 11.
+Built with C# and .NET 10, it integrates seamlessly into your taskbar, providing beautiful and non-intrusive controls for your system's currently playing media (Spotify, YouTube, Windows Media Player, Apple Music, etc.).

 ✨ Features

 Ambient Artwork Glow: Extracts the dominant colors from the currently playing album art and projects a beautiful, glowing acrylic blur behind the widget (similar to YouTube's ambient mode).

+Smart Full-Screen Detection: Intelligently detects when you are playing a game or watching a full-screen video and politely hides itself so it never blocks your view.

-Smart Visibility: The widget automatically hides itself to save memory and CPU when no media is playing, and instantly reappears when you start a track.
+Auto-Visibility: The widget automatically hides itself to save memory and CPU when no media is playing, and instantly reappears when you start a track.

+System Tray Integration: Runs quietly in your system tray.
+Right-click the MiniFlyout icon to access settings or close the app.

-Native Windows 11 Aesthetics: Uses the native DWM API for hardware-accelerated rounded corners and seamless drop shadows.
+Native Windows Aesthetics: Uses the native DWM API for hardware-accelerated rounded corners and seamless drop shadows.

-Taskbar Integration: Sits flush on the bottom-left of your screen, perfectly tailored to match the height and feel of the Windows 11 taskbar.

 Unobtrusive: Runs as a true background overlay (WS_EX_NOACTIVATE).
-Clicking the media controls will never steal focus from your active game, browser, or full-screen app.
+Clicking the media controls will never steal focus from your active windows.

-Clean Architecture: Codebase is separated into Core, Infrastructure, and UI layers for high maintainability.

 👥 How to Use (For Regular Users)

 Once MiniFlyout is running, there is no setup required!
 It works completely automatically in the background:

-Open your favorite media app (Spotify, Apple Music, Edge, Chrome, YouTube, etc.).
+Open your favorite media app or browser.

 Start playing a song or video.

 MiniFlyout will automatically appear on the bottom left of your taskbar, displaying the album artwork, track name, artist, and playback controls.

-If you close your media player, MiniFlyout will gracefully vanish until you need it again.
+If you close your media player or go full-screen in a game, MiniFlyout will gracefully vanish until you need it again.

-Settings & Controls
+⚙️ Settings & Controls

-Start with Windows: Simply right-click anywhere on the widget and check "Start with Windows".

-Closing the App: Right-click anywhere on the widget and select "Exit MiniFlyout".
+Look for the MiniFlyout icon in your System Tray (the bottom right corner of your screen, near the Wi-Fi icon).
+Right-click it to:

+Start with Windows: Check this box to make MiniFlyout launch automatically when you turn on your PC.

+Exit MiniFlyout: Safely close the application.

-🚀 Installation & Running (For Developers)
+🚀 Installation & Building (For Developers)

 Prerequisites